 Each member household will receive a High Holiday Confirmation Form in the mail.
 Should you have guests who will be joining you and/or wish to make any special arrangements (e.g. babysitting, special needs parking passes, seating and/or prayer books), please do so on the form.
 There is no need to return the form if you do not require any additional name badge inserts or arrangements.

-If previously ordered, you may pick up your set beforehand in the office.
-Worshippers will need their own set of Mishkan HaNefesh, a Machzor for the Days of Awe for all services, except for the Chavurah and Family Services when machzors are provided.
+Worshippers will need their own set of Mishkan HaNefesh, a Machzor for the Days of Awe for all services, except for the Chavurah Services and Family Services when machzors are provided.

 To enourage our community to get to know one another, Beth Emet distributes name badge inserts for each adult in lieu of traditional tickets.
 Lanyards will be available when you arrive for services.
 Name badges (tickets) are required for all High Holiday Services except for the Family Services, Youth Programs, the Second Day of Rosh HaShanah, and the Concluding Service of Yom Kippur.
 You will be asked to present your name badge at the entrance to the Synagogue each time you come to High Holiday Services, so be sure to keep them with you at all times.

 An Individual Household Membership will receive one name badge insert, and a Two Adult Household Membership will receive two name badge inserts (one per adult).
 Names for the inserts will be noted on the Confirmation Form, and should someone else be using your name badges in your stead, please let us know so we can print the appropriate names on the inserts.
 Children 21 and younger do not require name badges.